-8.3 Are there any general practice or enforcement trends that have become apparent in Denmark over the last year or so?
+9.3 Are there any general practice or enforcement trends that have become apparent in Denmark over the last year or so?

-Currently, Health Professionals must obtain approval from the Minister, were they to acquire shares in pharmaceutical industries manufacturing medicinal products.
-As per March 2013, the Minister had approved 178 applications.
-A committee under the
+Currently, Healthcare Professionals must obtain approval from the Minister were they to acquire shares in pharmaceutical industries manufacturing medicinal products.
+As per March 2014, the Minister had approved 150 applications.
+On 5 December 2013 Bill No. 94 (the "Bill") was presented to Parliament, proposing certain amendments to the Act, the Act on Medical Devices, the Pharmacy Act, the Health Act and the promotion of healthcare services.